kamiloses/PhoneWorld/README.md

 Here is the full request as a graph (I wanted to use Zipkin, but the dependency graph did not display).

 ![image](https://github.com/user-attachments/assets/e2278d93-01e3-400a-b1a4-df1fea571c48)

 ![image](https://github.com/user-attachments/assets/6f20a8dd-9b0d-42ce-b894-f4d5165b1425)

 In this app, I wasn't focused on exception handling, validation, etc. I just wanted to use observability tools.

-I also created my own Gauge metrics that supervise product availability in the inventory.
+I also created my own Gauge metrics that supervise product availability in the inventory.(I'm not an expert at making graphs)

 ![image](https://github.com/user-attachments/assets/0b9118fd-e351-4910-ac14-1e2c65c8a20b)